renkun-ken/rlist-tutorial/Getting-started/File-formats.md

 # File formats

 In the previous pages, we have pointed out that rlist is designed to deal with non-tabular data, that is, data that does not well fit a tabular form.
-To remind the difference between them, we recall the examples we used.
+To stress the difference between them, we recall the examples we used.

 The following table represents a tabular data: